fastly/http-compute-js/README.md

 [MIT](./LICENSE).

 In order for this library to function without requiring a direct dependency on Node.js itself, portions of the code in this library are adapted / copied from Node.js.
-Those portions are Copyright Joyent, Inc. and other Node contributors.
+Those portions are Copyright Joyent, Inc. and other Node.js contributors.

 See the LICENSE file for details.